Rooxo-RPG/RPG_misc/RPG misc.md

-# RPG misc
+RPG misc
 some random stuff I've prepared for tabletops

 * random party: a random fantasy party for a oneshot that never happened
 * SAO: one floor(based on floor 35 in the anime) of SAO in GURPS lite
 * bioshock: detective mistery in rapture from bioshock
-* pirates: start of a pirate campaign, not yet finished
+* post-apocalypse: a post-apocalyptic setting(no plot)